The Daleks’ Master Plan 5-10

 Me: Nooooooooo!!!!

-Sue: It’s not that bad, love.
+Sue: It isn’t that bad, love.

 Sue: Edited what out?
 What are you going on about?